OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 Android permissions are classified into four different categories on the basis of the protection level they offer:

 - **Normal**: This permission gives apps access to isolated application-level features with minimal risk to other apps, the user, and the system.
-For apps targeting Android 6 (API level 23) or higher, these permissions are granted automatically at installation time.
+For apps targeting Android 6.0 (API level 23) or higher, these permissions are granted automatically at installation time.
 For apps targeting a lower API level, the user needs to approve them at installation time.
 Example: `android.permission.INTERNET`.
 - **Dangerous**: This permission usually gives the app control over user data or control over the device in a way that impacts the user.
 This type of permission may not be granted at installation time; whether the app should have the permission may be left for the user to decide.
 Example: `android.permission.RECORD_AUDIO`.
 - **Signature**: This permission is granted only if the requesting app was signed with the same certificate used to sign the app that declared the permission.
 If the signature matches, the permission will be granted automatically.
 This permission is granted at installation time.
 Example: `android.permission.ACCESS_MOCK_LOCATION`.
 - **SystemOrSignature**: This permission is granted only to applications embedded in the system image or signed with the same certificate used to sign the application that declared the permission.
 Example: `android.permission.ACCESS_DOWNLOAD_MANAGER`.

 A list of all permissions is in the [Android developer documentation](https://developer.android.com/guide/topics/permissions/requesting.html "Android Permissions").

-##### Android 8 Changes
+##### Android 8.0 (API level 26) Changes

-The [following changes](https://developer.android.com/about/versions/oreo/android-8.0-changes#atap "Changes for all apps") affect all apps running on Android 8, even to those apps targeting API levels lower than 26.
+The [following changes](https://developer.android.com/about/versions/oreo/android-8.0-changes#atap "Changes for all apps") affect all apps running on Android 8.0 (API level 26), even to those apps targeting lower API levels.

 - **Alert windows above other apps**: a new window type called `TYPE_APPLICATION_OVERLAY` must be used by apps having the [`SYSTEM_ALERT_WINDOW`](https://developer.android.com/reference/android/Manifest.permission.html#SYSTEM_ALERT_WINDOW "SYSTEM_ALERT_WINDOW") permission.
 This must replace the following window types used to display alert windows above other apps and system windows: `TYPE_PHONE`, `TYPE_PRIORITY_PHONE`, `TYPE_SYSTEM_ALERT`, `TYPE_SYSTEM_OVERLAY`, `TYPE_SYSTEM_ERROR`.
 - **Contacts provider usage stats change**: when an app requests the [`READ_CONTACTS`](https://developer.android.com/reference/android/Manifest.permission.html#READ_CONTACTS "READ_CONTACTS") permission, queries for contact's usage data will return approximations rather than exact values (the auto-complete API is not affected by this change).

-Apps targeting Android 8, i.e. [only API level 26 or higher](https://developer.android.com/about/versions/oreo/android-8.0-changes#o-apps "Apps targeting Android 8.0") are affected by the following:
+Apps targeting Android 8.0 (API level 26) or higher [are affected](https://developer.android.com/about/versions/oreo/android-8.0-changes#o-apps "Apps targeting Android 8.0") by the following:

 - **Account access and discoverability improvements**: Apps can no longer get access to user accounts only by having the [`GET_ACCOUNTS`](https://developer.android.com/reference/android/Manifest.permission.html#GET_ACCOUNTS "GET_ACCOUNTS") permission granted, unless the authenticator owns the accounts or the user grants that access.
 - **New telephony permissions**: the following permissions (classified as dangerous) are now part of the `PHONE` permissions group: